J&J to Pay $500 Million for Defective Pinnacle Hip Implants

 On March 21, it was revealed that Johnson & Johnson had settled at least 70 cases involving the company’s power morcellator devices.
 The devices were found to have been spreading undetected cancer in women undergoing routine uterine fibroid removal.

 Greg Coleman Law believes that companies like Johnson & Johnson need to be held responsible for their failure to protect and warn consumers about their product’s risks.
-If you or someone you love has been injured or fallen ill as a result of a defective medical device, contact our experienced product liability attorneys for a free consultation.
+If you or someone you love has been injured or fallen ill as a result of a defective medical device, contact our Knoxville personal injury attorneys for a free consultation.